Certificate in Dental Radiography

 All academic sessions (lectures, demonstrations, and tutorials) will be delivered using a range of appropriate teaching methodologies.

-All course materials will be available through the programme website (except the text and XCP kit which are included when the course fee is paid).
+All course materials will be available through the Virtual Learning Environment (VLE) called Moodle (except the core textbook which is included when the course fee is paid).
 Computer and high speed internet access is essential for undertaking the programme.
 Students must also have Adobe Acrobat 9 installed on their computer (available free for download) as well as power point or a power point viewer.

 Each student must have a valid email address.